 A free-to-attend film festival that highlights the best short- and feature-length documentary and narrative films, the Longleaf Film Festival is held annually at the North Carolina Museum of History in downtown Raleigh, where 1,000 attendees enjoy nearly 70 films, panels and free popcorn (you can't beat that!).

-Closing out their 25th anniversary season in spectacular fashion, Carolina Ballet with perform a longtime favorite—where good triumphs over evil—in this production of Sleeping Beauty.
+Closing out their 26th anniversary season in spectacular fashion, Carolina Ballet with perform a longtime favorite—with new sets and costumes and a live orchestra for the very first time—in this production of Cinderella.

 Got to Be NC Festival